cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 For more details on guard code and rules for generating it, see [Guard code for linked variables](SYNTAX-1-VARIABLES.markdown#guard-code-for-linked-variables).

-## Option `memory-model`

-This option has been added to support future enhancements of Mindcode.
-Setting the option doesn't have any effect at this moment.

 ## Option `optimization`

 Use the `optimization` option to set the optimization level of the compiler: